Core Stability

 • Keeping the tension and the alignment, slowly return to your start position

-• Repeat 10 times
+• Repeat ten times

 Getting functional

-The ultimate aim of core stability training is to ensure the deep trunk muscles are working correctly to control the lumbar spine during dynamic movements, e.g. lifting a heavy box or running.
-Therefore, it is important that once you have achieved proficiency of the simple core exercises, you must progress on to achieving stability during more functional movements.
-Try the following two exercises.
+The ultimate aim of core stability training is to ensure the deep trunk muscles are working correctly to control the lumbar spine during dynamic movements, e.g. lifting a heavy box or participating in any sport.

 The lunge

-• Stand with feet hip width apart in front of a mirror
+• Stand with feet hip-width apart in front of a mirror

-• Ensure your lumbar spine is in neutral and your back is tall with your shoulders back and head up
+• Ensure your lumbar spine is in neutral, and your back is tall with your shoulders back and head up

 • Lunge forward and bend your knee only halfway down